nextflow-io/nextflow/docs/process.rst

 =============== =================
  Mode           Description
 =============== =================
-symlink         Creates a `symbolic link` in the published directory for each process output file. link            Creates a `hard link` in the published directory for each process output file. copy            Copies the output files into the published directory. move            Moves the output files into the published directory. **Note**: this is only supposed to be used for a `terminating` process i.e. a process whose output is not consumed by any other downstream process.
+symlink         Creates a `symbolic link` in the published directory for each process output file (default). link            Creates a `hard link` in the published directory for each process output file. copy            Copies the output files into the published directory. move            Moves the output files into the published directory. **Note**: this is only supposed to be used for a `terminating` process i.e. a process whose output is not consumed by any other downstream process.